 Paul has died.

 He is finally at peace and calm, almost glad that the end had come.
 He dies after he thinks that the war is over.

 Where are the men "at rest"?

 Why is there such an abundance of rations?

-Who is the narrator ?
-And how old is he?
+Who is the narrator?
+How old is he?

 Why do the men feel hostile toward Ginger?

 The men feel hostile toward Ginger because he doesn't give them the food they want.

 they have to share the toilet with two other people and they have no privacy.